alirezamshi-zz/G2GTr/senttr/README.md

 ### UD Treebanks:

 Download the data from [here](http://hdl.handle.net/11234/1-2895).
 Since our models work with CoNLL-X format, you should convert dataset from CoNLL-U format to CoNLL-X format with [this tool](https://github.com/UniversalDependencies/tools).
+Then, you can find oracles by the modified version of arc-swift, as mentioned in above section.
 ## Training :

 To train Sentence Transformer model, and its combination with Graph2Graph Transformer, you can check the following details: